Want to get updates to your mailbox? 📬

 When setting up an automated bid strategy, all you need to do is set a maximum daily budget and Google will do the rest.
 Google Ads will raise and lower your CPC bids based on market fluctuations.

-Some people may assume that automated bidding is the safer approach, however, if you’re new to Google ads, it’s smart to start with a manual bid strategy.
+Some people may assume that automated bidding is the safer approach, however, if you’re new to Google Ads, it may be smart to start with a manual bid strategy.
 Manual bidding serves as preparation for more advanced bidding techniques.
 As an account grows in size, it becomes more difficult and time-consuming to manually manage.
 When an account becomes too large to manage, it’s time to switch to an automated strategy.

 Automated bidding is able to maximize results for accounts with high conversion rates.
 These accounts are able to generate data that Google’s algorithm can use to make informed bidding decisions.
 However, if you don’t have enough volume, the algorithm doesn’t have enough data and can make the wrong calculations.